Vallejo, California

 Vallejo vs Benicia vs American Canyon?

 Vallejo is the largest of the three (~126,000 population), with the broadest inventory variety and the lowest per-square-foot pricing.
-Benicia (to the east across the Carquinez Bridge) carries a $200K to $400K per-square-foot premium with Benicia USD (a stronger K-12 district) and the small-town historic downtown character.
-American Canyon (to the north) sits in southern Napa County with Napa Valley USD attendance and a $100K to $300K per-square-foot premium for the proximity to Napa Valley.
+Benicia (to the east across the Carquinez Bridge) generally prices above Vallejo and is served by Benicia USD, with small-town historic downtown character; verify current comparable pricing and the exact school assignment with the district registrar before an offer.
+American Canyon (to the north) sits in southern Napa County with Napa Valley USD attendance and also tends to price higher for the proximity to Napa Valley; confirm current comparables and school assignment directly.
 Vallejo's defining structural feature: the lowest entry-point in the North Bay corridor, with the trade-off being the lower-ranked school district.

 What happened to Sutter Solano's L&D?